ekdevdes/provider-client-scheduling-app/README.md

   - When a provider adds more then 5 availability days the `z-index` and scrolling on the form screen get a little wonky
   - I'd use a JWT or a `useAuth` hook to get the id of the logged in user instead of hardcoding them
   - I'd add React Router for public facing URLs and add a way to go back after finishing the flow for both the providers and clients
-  - For this last one I'd have to talk with the designers to see what their intentions for this app are.
+  - For this one I'd have to talk with the designers to see what their intentions for this app are.
 If they want it to solely be a mobile app then we'd just have the things above to address, if they wanted it to be more desktop and tablet responsive before launch then we'd have to add a few styles (I'm thinking `useMediaQuery` in Material UI or the different breakpoints in the `sx` prop on various components)
+  - I'd also want to add some unit and functional tests with Jest and even work with the business team to determine what are crucial portions of functionality in the app that we should create end-to-end tests for with Cypress

  ## Fast Follow (version 2) improvements
  If this were an actual production application, these are the things I'd fix after the initial launch: